 If you look closely, you could’ve used this real estate to make an impact.
 See the example below to notice how small tweaks can make a huge impact right from the start.

-Let’s start by looking at the most rejectable system administrator resume objective (add this and your resume is invisible)
+Let’s start by looking at the most rejectable system administrator resume summary (add this and your resume is invisible)

 Now that we’ve established what you shouldn’t really do, let’s move towards another example that could lead you to rejection.